 Small Producers Initiative

-The Annual Small Producer Conference that includes in-person workshops, seminars and field visits as well as connecting small producers to USDA programs, technical experts and other pertinent resources
+Hosting the Annual Small Producers Conference, which includes in-person workshops, seminars and field visits as well as connecting small producers to USDA programs, technical experts and other pertinent resources.

 La pequeña iniciativa de productores está financiada por el USDA becas, tanto la subvención RURAL-V, otorgada por el Departamento de agricultura oficina de promoción y divulgación y la capacidad de concesión de tierra no de Estados Unidos